-Join us on Monday, April 2nd at 6:30PM in Kravis 321.
+Join us on Monday, April 2nd at 5-7pm in Collins Dining Room.
 Please bring your questions for an intimate and interactive dinner with these two accomplished world-changers.

 Laura D'Asarois the co-founder and chief operations officer of Six Foods, a company that works to normalize insect consumption as a sustainable source of protein.
 Laura's journey in social entrepreneurship began at age fifteen, when she raised $14,000 through her lemonade stand to build a playground for her community.
 At nineteen, she co-founded Wema Inc., an education nonprofit in Kenya, and co-founded Six Foods at 23.
 Laura's inspiration for Six Foods stemmed from the fact that she has been an off and on vegetarian her whole life, struggling with the moral and environmental aspects of eating meat.
 She first ate a caterpillar from a street vendor in Tanzania and realized that insects could be that sustainable protein she was looking for.
 Laura sent an article to her college roommate (now co-founder), and a few escaped crickets in her dorm room later, Six Foods was born.
 In addition, Laura has broken multiple world records, including the longest book domino chain and fastest time to crawl one mile.
 She is a 2013 Harvard college graduate.